dvlpp/sharp/docs/concepts.md

 ##Field
 A *field* is obviously a web composant used to let a user enter data.
 There are many field types in Sharp, but we'll get to this later.

+##Command
+A *command* is a project specific action executed on an entity or on an entities list.